Comparing the 10 Best 4K Cameras for Live Streaming in 2022

 - Dual SD card slots

 Our pick is the Panasonic AG-CX350 4K Camcorder.
-With a price of $3,695, the AG-CX350 provides excellent image quality and expandability.
-Here are some of the highlights of the features of the AG-CX350.
+With a price of $3,695, the AG-CX350 provides excellent image quality and expandability, making it one of the best 4K professional cameras.

 - 4K recording up to 60fps